A monolith with tentacles: What to expect when you start adding services to a legacy codebase

 Matt Meshulam

-Prior to my six years at Reverb, I've worked as an engineer, product manager, and sales engineer at a variety of tech companies, from 10-person startups to financial software firms older than I am.
+Over my career I've worked as an engineer, product manager, and sales engineer at a variety of tech companies, from 10-person startups to financial software firms older than I am.

 A Chicago native, I live in Minneapolis with my spouse and dog.
 Outside of work I enjoy biking, gardening, and cooking.